gridbugs/til/til.md

 invoke metals with different configurations.
 E.g. to change the bloop port, run `JAVA_OPTS=-Dmetals.bloop-port=8124 metals`.

-The default `escape-time` in TMUX makes it difficult to use programs where hitting the Escape key happens frequently (such as Vim).
+The default `escape-time` in tmux makes it difficult to use programs where hitting the Escape key happens frequently (such as Vim).
 To fix the problem, set `escape-time` to a low number: `set -sg escape-time 30` in your `~/.tmux.conf`.